fjbecerra/springboot-hazelcast-mongodb/README.md

 ==================================

 Simple project running on a Jetty 9 embebed.
 CRUD restful services operations implemented.

-Requeriment:

-Mongodb running on default port.
+A Mongodb running on default port is required.

 Hazelcast configuration:
 - hazelcast.xml file.